Best Shoes & Best Insoles

 Quick and practical solution.

-Do you have another shoe that is of similar size?
-Well pull out the answer out of that running shoe and simply put it on top of the insert in this new shoe that is too big.
+Do you have another shoe that is of a similar size?
+Well, pull the answer out of that running shoe and put it on top of the insert in this new shoe that is too big.

-This is a very quick and effective solution that almost everybody can try almost immediately.
-The main downside is that you squish it in the middle of your foot by doing too much of this, it does not really help for a loose heel or long toes.
+This is a swift and effective solution that almost everybody can try almost immediately.
+The main downside is that you squish it in the middle of your foot by doing too much of this.
+It does not really help for a loose heel or long toes.

 4)Get an orthotic:

 This does not need to be a very expensive custom orthotics.
-You’d certainly don’t want to buy $500 custom insert just make your shoe fit better.
+You’d certainly don’t want to buy a $500 custom insert to make your shoe fit better.
 But this is probably the most practical and long-term solution.

-You can buy a great pair of over-the-counter inserts for 20 to 30 bucks that will probably make your knees have been back feel a lot better plus your shoe will fit perfectly.
+You can buy a great pair of over-the-counter inserts for 20 to 30 bucks that will probably make your knees have been back feeling a lot better, plus your shoe will fit perfectly.

-This is my personal number one method as you are guaranteed to feel better, and have your shoe fit a whole lot better.
+This is my personal number one method as you are guaranteed to feel better and have your shoe fit a lot better.

 This is probably my number one solution.